Akalanka47000/bashaway-questions-2023/hard/network-sorcery/QUESTION.md

 ## Constraints

-- The script should be purely written in bash
+- The script must be **purely written in bash within the execute.sh file**.

 ## Output / Evaluation Criteria